VisionDepth/VisionDepth3D/README.md

 ![image](https://github.com/user-attachments/assets/d113d5c8-e2ac-468a-96d8-6948c10d9f57)

 15. Click Configure Again and it it should configure correctly, if not check python paths
-16. Click Generate, then click open project to open Visual Studios generator
+16. Once you get a configure complete click Generate, then click open project to open Visual Studios generator
 17. in Visual Studios in the top bar where it says debug, change that to Release
 ![image](https://github.com/user-attachments/assets/9999a63e-1f1c-4565-9ff4-008ab599b620)
-18. Next up is to build solution, your script will start Building openCV together with the files we generated in cmake, this may take 1-3 hours depending on system
+18. Next up is to build solution (Ctrl+Shift+B), and script will start Building openCV together with the files we generated in cmake, this may take 1-3 hours depending on system
 ![image](https://github.com/user-attachments/assets/fd68cb93-9971-4a6b-950a-7f07ba33dd3c)
-19. once that is finished in the solution explorer right click INSTALL and click build, this will install openCV+gpu to environment since we set our python paths
+19. once that is finished in the solution explorer right click on INSTALL name and click build, this will install openCV+gpu to environment since we set our python paths
 ![image](https://github.com/user-attachments/assets/731c7f37-4871-4c33-a95f-3de4f5414dbe)

 20. Next Check if opencv is installed in activated environment